-Feel free to comment about any of the challenger’s budget reports in the comment section using their Budget Participant Number.
+Feel free to comment about any of the challenger’s budget reports using their Budget Participant Number in the comment section.

 Budget Participant #1

 June has been a busy but very positive month!
-I had 2 whole weeks without a single medical appointment to deal with, meaning that I could work on some of the accounting that has fallen way behind.
+I had 2 whole weeks without a single medical appointment to deal with, meaning I could work on some of the accounting that had fallen way behind.

 Property Tax Grant For Seniors In BC